 History of the Municipal Forest Reserve

-Our community forest consists of six major land holdings: Mount Prevost, Mount Sicker, Mt.
-Tzouhalem, Stony Hill, Mount Richards, and Maple Mountain.
-This working forest is managed for multiple uses, including harvesting of forest crops for revenues, recreation, forest education, domestic water supply, visual landscape, and economic development.
-The land base is managed to the intent of the Forest Practices Code, with audits of our operation.
+The Municipal Forest Reserve consists of six major landholdings: Mount Prevost, Mount Sicker, Mt.
+Tzouhalem, Stoney Hill, Mount Richards, and Maple Mountain.
+This working forest is managed for multiple uses, including harvesting of forest resources for revenues, recreation, forest education, domestic water supply, visual landscape, and economic development.

 Specific areas in the Municipal Forest Reserve have been set aside as ecological reserves and viewpoints.
 These include: